McMasterRS/lm_CO2025-DRI-Training-Materials/computational-notebook/computational-notebook.md

 ![Notebook GitHub Pages Demo](assets/img/notebook-github-pages.png)

-Then there’s your notebook as a styled minimal computing site on GitHub Pages.
+Then there's your notebook as a styled minimal computing site on GitHub Pages.
 You may also create a GitHub Action workflow to automatically render and publish a new website every time you push new changes to the repository.

 Create a `.github/workflows` directory in your repository root directory.
 Inside the `workflows` directory, add a `publish.yaml` file with the following content.